Palaiofarsalos railway station: History

 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.

 In September 2020, Cyclone Ianos hit Greece.
 Palaiofarsalos railway station temporarily remained out of operation, with Thessaloniki-Paleofarsalos routes terminating at Larissa.

 In July 2022, the station began being served by Hellenic Train, the rebranded TrainOSE.
 On 28 February 2023 during the afternoon, an overhead line cable snapped and fell on a passenger train at the station, causing a power outage in the area that led to significant delays; one of the trains affected by the delays later collided with a freight train near the Tempe Valley, killing over 40 people.

+On the 5 September 2023, Storm Daniel triggered largescale flooding in Thessaly.
+The rail infrastructure was badly affected in the region, cutting off both Regional and Intercity routes as significant parts of the infrastructure were washed away.
+OSE engineers were on the ground in the worst affected areas, such as Paleofarsalos to assess the extent of the damage, and prepare detailed reports, and seek financial assistance from the European Union.